nliu86/word2vec-doc2vec/README.txt

 •	With SGNS, prefer many negative samples.
 My own experience with word2vec + deep learning also shows SGNS (cbow=0 and hs=0) is the best option.
 b.
 For SGNS, here is what I believe really happens during the training:
 If two words appear together, the training will try to increase their cosine similarity.
 If two words never appear together, the training will reduce their cosine similarity.
-So if there are a lot of user queries such as “auto insurance” and “car insurance”, then “auto” vector will be similar to “insurance” vector and “car” vector will also be similar to “insurance” vector.
-Eventually “auto” vector will be very similar to “car” vector because both of them are similar to “insurance”, “loan” and “repair” vector.
-This intuition will be useful if you want to better design your training data to meet the goal of your information retrieval task.
+So if there are a lot of user queries such as “auto insurance” and “car insurance”, then “auto” vector will be similar to “insurance” vector (cosine similarity ~= 0.3) and “car” vector will also be similar to “insurance” vector.
+Since “insurance”, “loan” and “repair” rarely appear together in the same context, their vectors have small mutual cosine similarity (cosine similarity ~= 0.1).
+We can treat them as orthogonal to each other and think them as different dimensions.
+After training is complete, “auto” vector will be very similar to “car” vector (cosine similarity ~= 0.6) because both of them are similar in “insurance” dimension, “loan” dimension and “repair” dimension.
+This intuition will be useful if you want to better design your training data to meet the goal of your text learning task.
 2. Query vector
 A query usually has 1-10 words.
 I have implemented and tried two query vector predictors.
 a.
 Sentence vector based on Quoc Le & Tomas Mikolov’s paper: Distributed Representations of Sentences and Documents